Moneta & Onyx: Fast, Smart Storage Devices

 Latency-Optimized Networks for Clustering FPGAs

-To appear in Proceedings of the 21st Annual IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM 2013).
+Proceedings of the 21st Annual IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM 2013).

 Understanding the Impact of Emerging Non-Volatile Memories on High-Performance, IO-Intensive Computing